get-convex/dryad/README.md

 - **org** - The organization owner of the target GitHub repo to index.
 For React (https://github.com/facebook/react), this is `facebook`.
 - **repo** - The repository name of the target GitHub repo to index.
 For React (https://github.com/facebook/react), this is `react`.
 - **branch** - The the branch name in the repository to index.
-This is usually 'main', or 'master.
+This is usually 'main', or 'master'.
 - **extensions** - An array of file extensions (like '.ts') that should be considered code and therefore dryad should attempt to index.
 - **exclusions** - An array of relative file paths with the repository you wish to explicitly skip indexing.
 - **byteLimit** - Do not index files larger than this byte count.
 Large files will produce more tokens